carbon-language/carbon-lang/docs/design/generics/terminology.md

 and
 [trait objects in Rust](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).
-Note that this often comes with limitations, since for example it is much more difficult to support when the associated types of the interface are not known.
+Note that this often comes with limitations, since for example it is much more difficult to support when the associated constants of the interface are not known.

 Typically a reference to the witness table will be passed separately from the object, unlike a